timbooker/timbookercodingblog/_posts/first.md

 You should clone + compile this, and [add it you your GAC](http://msdn.microsoft.com/en-us/library/dkkx7f79.aspx).

-Next, you'll need to navigate to 'C:\Users\username\Documents\LINQPad Queries' (this assumes Windows 7, but basically the place where your user docs are stored in your OS.)
+Next, you'll need to navigate to `C:\Users\username\Documents\LINQPad Queries` (this assumes Windows 7, but basically the place where your user docs are stored in your OS.)
 This is where the custom queries for LINQPad get saved.

 *Take note that you'll need to change the directories to whatever would be appropriate for your machine.*